Voxelum/x-minecraft-launcher/README.md

 File structure:

 - locales => all the localization files
-- main => main process, handle/dispatch complex task
+- main => main process, the guard process.
+Store most of the states of launcher.
-    - service => provide some specific service that renderer process can query.
+    - store => store loader on main process.
 - renderer => renderer process, store the single state tree and display UI
-    - store => define the single state tree
+    - store => the mirror store of main process store
-        - modules => all the standalone sub-modules
     - ui => ui template folder, share same single state tree
         - semantic => semantic ui
         - material => material ui
+- universal => some universal things across the main/renderer
+    - store => the definition of store
 - static => static resources
-- test => test files
+- test => test files (basically... no test)

 Core minecraft feature is implemented [ts-minecraft](https://github.com/InfinityStudio/ts-minecraft).
 Therefore some bugs might be cased by this.